Efficient Top-k s-Biplexes Search over Large Bipartite Graphs: Experiments

 The results are shown in Table~\ref{tab:tbl-community1}.
 We observe that FastMVBP is the only algorithm that completes within the time limit across all experimental scenarios.
 In all cases, FastMVBP outperforms ListPlex by at least one order of magnitude.
 This finding underscores the importance of designing algorithms tailored specifically for bipartite graphs.
 In almost all cases, FastMVBP outperforms FastBB by up to three orders of magnitude.
 The only exception is that FastBB is marginally faster than FastMVBP by 0.2 seconds on the sparse Location dataset with parameters $\theta_L=\theta_R=5$.
 This is due to the sparse nature of the Location dataset, where the basic branching framework MVBP has already efficiently solved the TBS problem.
 Further details will be provided in our ablation study.

 {\bf Varying $\theta_L$ and $\theta_R$.} This experiment investigates the effect of $\theta_L$ and $\theta_R$.
 We fix $k=10$, $s=1$ and vary $\theta_L$ and $\theta_R$ for different graphs.
-Note that we adjust $\theta_L$ and $\theta_R$ to make sure the existence of at least one maximal $s$-biplex.
+Note that small $\theta_L$ and $\theta_R$ may result in extremely unbalanced subgraphs.
+Therefore, we adjust $\theta_L$ and $\theta_R$ with large values and make sure the existence of at least one maximal $s$-biplex.
 As shown in Table~\ref{tab:tbl-community2}, FastMVBP outperforms both benchmarks in almost all cases, which is similar to the results in the {\em varying $s$} experiment.
 We observe a clear trend that the running time of all algorithms decreases as $\theta_L$ and $\theta_R$ go large.
 A possible reason is that large $\theta_L, \theta_R$ additionally add constraints in the TBS search, resulting in more reductions in the graph size.
 This finding highlights the necessity of the progressive search technique, which prioritises the search of large subgraphs.

 {\bf Varying $k$.} We fix $s=1, \theta_L=\theta_R$, and vary $k=100,1000,10000,100000$ to investigate the effect of $k$.
 As shown in Fig.~\ref{fig:varying_k}, FastMVBP significantly outperforms all benchmarks in all cases.
 We observe that both ListPlex and FastBB failed in all scenarios in the IMDB dataset, while FastMVBP successfully found solutions in several minutes.
 This finding highlights the efficiency of our proposed FastMVBP algorithm.
 We also observe significant differences in running times across various datasets.
 This variation can be attributed to the differing sizes and edge densities of these datasets.